 The Zagara Beauty Spa by Silversea is a sanctuary of pure bliss… Sweeping sea views from the floor-to-ceiling windows, nine treatment rooms, an acupuncture suite, relaxation areas and a dedicated outdoor whirlpool allow delectable indulgence on board.

-Relax, rejuvenate and renew all your senses.
-The Zagara Beauty Spa by Silversea is a sanctuary of pure bliss… Sweeping sea views from the floor-to-ceiling windows, nine treatment rooms, an acupuncture suite, relaxation areas and a dedicated outdoor whirlpool allow delectable indulgence on board.
-Invigorating therapies including facials, body wraps and massages, plus men’s and women’s saunas and steam rooms are perfect for relaxing before your spa treatment or after your workout.
+Relax, rejuvenate, and renew all your senses.
+The Zagara Beauty Spa by Silversea is a sanctuary of pure bliss … Sweeping ocean views from the floor-to-ceiling windows, nine treatment rooms, an acupuncture suite, relaxation areas, and a dedicated outdoor whirlpool allow delectable indulgence on board.
+Invigorating therapies including facials, body wraps, and massages, plus men’s and women’s saunas and steam rooms, are perfect for relaxing before your spa treatment or after your workout.

 The Fitness Centre brings together elite design with programs that are specifically created for your body type and needs.

-With state of the art Technogym® equipment, free weights and speciality classes, the Fitness Centre brings together elite design with programs that are specifically created for your body type and needs.
-With personal trainers available for individual sessions, training here is more a five-star experience for all levels of fitness and experience.
-And with the best view that you’ll ever get whilst working out, there are definitely no more excuses …
+With state-of-the-art Technogym® equipment, free weights, and specialty classes, the Fitness Center brings together elite design with programs that are specifically created for your body type and needs.
+With personal trainers available for individual sessions, training here is a five-star experience for all levels of fitness and experience.
+And with the best view that you’ll ever have while working out, there are definitely no more excuses …

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.